rifatzabin/rifatzabin.github.io/_pages/about.md

 ---

-I have completed my B.S in ECE from <a href='#'>Chittagong University of Engineeering and Technology</a>, in 2022.
+I have completed my B.S in ECE from <a href='#'>Chittagong University of Engineeering and Technology</a>, Bangladesh in 2022.
 My research focus is in  apllied Machine Learning and Deep Learning in a wide range of fields including Power System, Biomedical imaging, and Computer Vision.
 It also includes embedded and IoT systems.

 **I am actively lokking for Ph.D position in relevant research fields.**